omelentjeff/iOS-weather-app/README.md

 - Open-Meteo Geocoding API

 ## Features
-- Display current weather for user's location
+- Display current weather for user's location and searched location
+- Display weather for next 24 hours from current time
-- Display 7-day forecast for user's location
+- Display 7-day forecast
+- Display hourly weather for 7-day forecasts

 - Search feature to look for any cities in the world
-- Display current weather for searched city
-- Display 7-day forecast for searched city

 - Detailed weather data such as rain probability chart, sunrise/sunset, highest/lowest temperature etc...
 For current and searched location